particle-iot-archived/particle-dev-complete/README.md

 2. Open menu _Edit_ -> _Preferences_ -> _Install_
 3. Search for _particle-dev-complete_
 4. Select Install
+5. After installation finishes, restart Atom.
+If you see a red bug icon in status bar, click it, then click Rebuild Modules button and Restart Atom again.
-5. Start developing with Particle!
+6. Start developing with Particle!